 At theAustralian Grand Prix, Márquez secured his eighth pole of the season.
 The race soon became hotly contested: Márquez quickly lost the lead, with Iannone and Lorenzo fighting at the front throughout the first lap.
 Iannone led the race into the second lap, but was bizarrely hit by a seagull, and his lapse in concentration allowed Lorenzo to retake him, and Márquez to rejoin the leading pack.
 The three leaders continued to fight with each other, allowing Rossi to catch up to them.
 Lorenzo began to establish a gap, leaving Márquez, Iannone and Rossi in a three-way battle for second place.
 As the final lap began, Lorenzo was running first, Iannone second, Márquez third, and Rossi fourth.
 Márquez swept into a devastatingly quick final lap, overtaking Iannone and Lorenzo.
 This was Márquez's 50th Grand Prix win.[95]
 At 22 years and 243 days, he became the ninth rider to reach that mark, and the youngest to do so.[96]

-TheMalaysian Grand Prix was overshadowed by the events of the pre-race press conference, during which Rossi unexpectedly accused Márquez of riding in Australia to help Lorenzo take the championship from Rossi.
-Márquez pointed out that he had overtaken Lorenzo to win in Australia.
-Márquez and Rossi then engaged in an intense fight during the Malaysian race, culminating in an incident where they collided and Márquez crashed out of the race.
-Márquez insisted Rossi had deliberately kicked him.The incident was reviewed by Race Direction after the race, and Rossi was given three penalty points: enough to enforce a start from the back of the grid at the final race inValencia.[94]
-Márquez finished second to Lorenzo in Valencia, and Lorenzo took the world title.[95]
+TheMalaysian Grand Prix was overshadowed by the events of the pre-race press conference, during which Rossi unexpectedly accused Márquez of slowing him down in Australia to help Lorenzo win the championship.
+This incited a press furore, as well as outrage from Rossi's many loyal fans.
+Márquez and Rossi then engaged in an intense fight during the Malaysian race, culminating in an incident where Rossi forced Márquez out wide, they collided, and Márquez crashed.
+Márquez insisted Rossi had deliberately kicked him off his bike.The incident was reviewed by Race Direction after the race, and Rossi was given three penalty points: enough to enforce a start from the back of the grid at the final race inValencia.[97]
+Márquez finished second to Lorenzo in Valencia, and Lorenzo took the world title.[98]

 2016: Reclaiming the title